The Cure: 2006–2018: 4:13 Dream and Reflections

 In June 2018, the Cure headlined the 25th annual Meltdown Festival in London.
 Smith also selected the festival's lineup, which included several of his personal favourite artists, including Nine Inch Nails, My Bloody Valentine, Deftones, Placebo, Manic Street Preachers, and Kristin Hersh, among others.
 On 7 July 2018, Cure performed a 40th anniversary concert at Hyde Park as part of the British Summer Time concert series.
 For Record Store Day 2018, the Cure released a remastered, deluxe edition of Mixed Up, along with a sequel titled Torn Down featuring 16 new remixes all created by Robert Smith.

-In a 30 March 2019 interview with Rolling Stone, Smith commented on the band's next album, saying, "For the first time in 20 years, we went into a studio – we actually went into the studio where they [Queen] did 'Bohemian Rhapsody'.
-The songs are like 10 minutes, 12 minutes long.
-We recorded 19 songs.
-So I have no idea what to do now...
-We'll finish it before we start in the summer, and it'll be mixed through the summer.
-And then so release date, I don't know, October?
-Halloween!
-Come on!"
-In an interview published on 5 July in NME, he noted that the band would be re-recording three or four songs in August 2019 but that, "I feel intent on it being a 2019 release and would be extremely bitter if it isn't."
-The year passed with no new studio release, as did the following four years.